sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 +------+
 ```

-The OData service you'll be creating is simple and has a one-to-one mapping between schema and service; however, CAP's focus on and strong support for [domain modeling](https://cap.cloud.sap/docs/about/#domain-modeling) allows for flexible relationships to be constructed between these two layers, to fit your service consumption needs precisely.
+The OData service you'll be creating is simple and has a one-to-one mapping between schema and service; however, note that CAP's focus on and strong support for [domain modeling](https://cap.cloud.sap/docs/about/#domain-modeling) allows for flexible relationships to be constructed between these two layers, to fit your service consumption needs precisely.